How do I get involved as a delegate?

 There are only few requirements for becoming a delegate: You should be at least 15 years old, have an interest in political, social and economic issues and you should feel comfortable to actively participate in debates in English.

 How do I register?

-Students of Gymnasium Klosterschule can register for AMUN 2018 through a registration form, which has to be turned in by May 14th in the school’s secretariat (Schulbüro).
+Students of Gymnasium Klosterschule can register for AMUN 2020 through a registration form, which has to be turned in by April 30th in the school office (Schulbüro).
 We will be handing out those forms throughout February, March and April or you can download it here

 If you have trouble paying this fee, please do not hesitate to contact us, since we wish to provide an equal opportunity for everyone to take part.